Altify-Development/Fake-Person-Generator/README.md

   - Life Insurance
   - Health Coverage
   - Dental
+6. Improvments
+  - Adding a GUI save option soon
+  - Creating a gui background
+  - Adding more capture data
+  - Adding auto drop discord bot ( enter your bot token<sub>1<sub> )
 ###### For Educational Purposes Only - I will not be held accountable for any harm done using this program
+#### References
+1. Making a video guide on how to create a bot and get the token to set up the dropper